WisewandReview/wisewand-promo-code/README.md

-# Wisewand Promo Code – Use WISESAVE at Checkout
+# Wisewand Promo Code – Use WISESAVE at Checkout for 10% off

 If you are searching for a **Wisewand promo code**, the code to try is **WISESAVE**.